jimfoltz/NFM-for-SketchUp/README.md

 * Copy and paste the code into the NFM Car Maker code editor.
 * Press Save & Preview

 If a surface is selected, only the selected surface is displayed in the dialog.
-Otherwise, the plugin tries to generate the polys <p> for every surface in the model.
+Otherwise, the plugin tries to generate the polys for every surface in the model.